-Area 3 is important as a basis for social cohesion but much more research is required.
-The issues of integration, enlargement, joining EMU etc. all have major social implications.
-At first glance the project portfolio gives an impression of fragmentation, but on closer inspection projects are clustering and overlapping in an interesting way.
+Area 3 is important as a basis for social cohesion, but much more research is required.
+The issues of integration, enlargement, joining EMU, etc., all have major social implications.
+At first glance, the project portfolio gives an impression of fragmentation, but on closer inspection projects are clustering and overlapping in an interesting way.
 Of special importance is the need to create links between the projects and policy-makers.

-Co-operation with Third Countries and International Organisations (INCO) collaborative activity is divided between sectors with widely differing characteristics.
+'Cooperation with third countries and international organizations' (INCO) collaborative activity is divided between sectors with widely differing characteristics.
 The Specific Programme Assessment Panel found that the efforts undertaken were generally relevant to the objectives laid down and that high relevance continues given the prospective enlargement of the Union and the rising need to collaborate globally.

-The INCO/COST collaboration has yielded impressive results especially in vaccine research which has facilitated long-term co-operation between the scientific research sector and industry.
-Collaboration with EUREKA has been less successful owing to the difficulty in finding suitable projects.

-The COPERNICUS and INTAS Programmes were essential but temporary responses to urgent needs arising in Central Europe (CCE) and the New Independent States (NIS).
-The impact of these Programmes has been sub-optimal because of the lack of local infrastructure and high priority should be given to PHARE.
-TACIS to support structural reforms in RTD and in industrial application.
+The INCO/COST collaboration has yielded impressive results especially in vaccine research which has facilitated long-term cooperation between the scientific research sector and industry.
+Collaboration with Eureka has been less successful owing to the difficulty in finding suitable projects.
+The Copernicus and INTAS programmes were essential but temporary responses to urgent needs arising in Central Europe (CCE) and the newly independent States (NIS).
+The impact of these programmes has been suboptimal because of the lack of local infrastructure, and high priority should be given to PHARE and TACIS to support structural reforms in RTD and in industrial application.

-Wherever possible it is recommended by the Specific Programme Assessment Panel that full participation in First Activity Programmes by CCE/NIS should replace COPERNICUS.
-The Panel considers that collaboration with non-European industrial countries and emerging economies is rapidly growing in importance and that all Community Programmes should be opened up to participation on a case-by-case basis under reciprocity and suitable IPR agreements.
+Wherever possible, it is recommended by the Specific Programme Assessment Panel that full participation in Activity 1 programmes by CCE/NIS should replace Copernicus.
+The Panel considers that collaboration with non-European industrial countries and emerging economies is rapidly growing in importance and that all Community programmes should be opened up to participation on a case-bycase basis under reciprocity and suitable IPR agreements.

-The original aims of the Japanese S&T Fellowship Programme have now been achieved and it should be scaled down/phased out over 2-4 years.
+The original aims of the Japanese S&T fellowship programme have now been achieved and it should be scaled down/phased out over two to four years.

-The basic objectives of INCO-Developing Countries remain highly relevant across the major areas of health, agriculture, the environment and technology.
+The basic objectives of INCO-developing countries remain highly relevant across the major areas of health, agriculture, the environment and technology.
 In the case of technology, cooperation should be funded at a higher level so that the benefits of IT and communications technology can be more widely accessible in the developing countries.

-The Innovation Programme is seen by its Assessment Panel as more relevant than ever to the Community's concerns about competitiveness and economic and social cohesion.
-Innovation is a major source of new, high quality jobs and leads to creation of wealth.
-This means management skills, circulation of knowledge across borders and sectors, flexible product markets and market oriented RTD.
-In addition, standards and regulations that promote innovation are required as well as beneficial tax policies and capital markets.
+The Innovation programme is seen by its Assessment Panel as more relevant than ever to the Community's concerns about competitiveness and economic and social cohesion.
+Innovation is a major source of new, high-quality jobs and leads to creation of wealth.
+This means management skills, circulation of knowledge across borders and sectors, flexible product markets and market-oriented RTD.
+In addition, standards and regulations that promote innovation are required, as well as beneficial tax policies and capital markets.
 A European patent policy that cost-effectively defends property rights worldwide is also required.
-At the same time, research institutions and industry should work much more closely together to meet customers needs.
+At the same time, research institutions and industry should work much more closely together to meet customers' needs.

-Broadly speaking, the Programme was seen to be cost-effective although there are some priorities to reassess and other shortcomings to be corrected but these problems are not seen as paramount.
-The Specific Programme Assessment Panel argues that such is the importance of innovation that the activity should be expanded and based on new organisational arrangements within the Commission in support of a European innovation policy.
-In effect, a 'think tank' is proposed to lead thinking in the field.
+Broadly speaking, the programme was seen to be cost-effective, although there are some priorities to reassess and other shortcomings to be corrected, but these problems are not seen as paramount.
+The Specific Programme Assessment Panel argues that such is the importance of innovation that the activity should be expanded and based on new organizational arrangements within the Commission in support of a European innovation policy.
+In effect, a 'think-tank' is proposed to lead thinking in the field.

-The alternative of boosting innovation within the Specific Programmes (currently 1% of budget) does not appear to have been considered.
+The alternative of boosting innovation within the specific programmes (currently 1% of budget) does not appear to have been considered.